 The heart of Ashtanga Yoga is in Mysore, South India, therefore the traditional method to practice Ashtanga Yoga is called Mysore style.
 It gives you the space to focus and follow your own breath.
 Everyone practice independently at their own pace while surrounded by the energy and inspiration of the others in the room.
 You have time to explore the postures and go with your own breath.
 I adjust students individually through the sequence and help them to deepen their practice.

 On the led classes, we concentrate on deep ujjayi breathing and the correct order of asanas (postures).
 We all move and breathe together.
-After a few classes, yogis will be able to memorise the sequence, develop in the postures and enjoy the bliss of yoga.
+After a few classes, yogis will be able to memorize the sequence, develop in the postures and enjoy the bliss of yoga.

 2 St Johns Lane, Bristol, BS3 5AA

 5 class card (60 min)- £30 (valid for 6 weeks)